rkp8000/loadmat_h5/README.md

 `data = loadmat_h5('my_data_file.mat')`

+(note: this requires the library h5py, which you can install via `conda install h5py` if using Anaconda or via `pip install h5py` if not using Anaconda)

 See example usage in [loadmat_h5.ipynb](https://github.com/rkp8000/loadmat_h5/blob/master/loadmat_h5.ipynb).

 This is a function equivalent to scipy's `loadmat` for when you get the following error using the latter: